 - Rovas will create and reserve for you 10 Chrons () for every reported hour,

 - after two other, system-selected economy participants verify your report, the Chrons are released from reserve for you to use,

 - make your product available either for a fixed price or a voluntarily chosen amount,

 - if purchased, the buyer pays for the product to Rovas,

 - Rovas will grant you the reputation reward - a number of Merits (), equal to the amount paid,

 - Rovas destroys the Chrons paid for the purchase,

 - use your Chrons to pay for stuff made in NEO or exchange them for other currency.

-- Today, the amount of effort invested into production of pubic goods (Wikipedia, Linux, OpenStreetMap and other projects) is often unknown to the population.
-Consequently, people do not feel obliged to reciprocate, and even if they do, there is no easy way to do so.
-NEO rectifies this problem by providing a mechanism for rewarding the creators with own pro-social work, or by purchasing Chrons that can be used as a reward.
+- Today, the users of volunteer-made goods and services are mostly unaware of the amount of effort expended in their production.
+As a result, they have little incentive to reciprocate for the value gained, and even if want to, there is often no way to do it.
+NEO rectifies this problem by providing a mechanism for rewarding the creators with their own pro-social work, or with purchased Chrons that can be used as a reward.

 - Every year, one billion people globally volunteer their time and work on society-benefiting projects, generating more than a trillion USD in economic value in the process.
 NEO allows capturing that value for rewards to the creators.